llagendijk/ec3k-server/README.rst

 Requirements
 ------------
-This server requuires the ec3k module which in its turn has its requirements.
+This server requires the ec3k module which in its turn has its requirements.
 See: https://github.com/avian2/ec3k as well as:
 - setuptools
 - configparser